GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/tween3d/index.md

 **Stop a tween**
 Stop the running tween animation.

-**Tween depth (Z size)**
-Tweens an object depth from its current value to a new one.

-**Tween Z position**
-Tweens an object Z position from its current value to a new one.

-**Tween X rotation**
-Tweens an object X rotation from its current value to a new one.

-**Tween rotation Y**
-Tweens an object Y rotation from its current value to a new one.

 **Tween scale volume**
 Tweens an object scale volume from its current value to a new one.
 The scale volume can never be 0 or less.